rifatjahanazad-bd/Task-Automations/readme.md

+# Address Data Entry (Task Automation in website)
+Address Automation is a Python-based browser automation tool built with Selenium to automate healthcare provider (HCP) address updates.
+It reads address data from spreadsheets, navigates web forms, handles dynamic dropdowns, validates inputs, and logs failed records for review.
+The project was built to eliminate repetitive manual data entry, reduce human error, and speed up the address update process.

 # HCP Verification Automator (Data Scraper)

 A powerful Python-based web automation tool built using **Selenium** and **Pandas**.
 This script automates the tedious process of manually searching Healthcare Professional (HCP) IDs on the X company platform, verifying their existence, and extracting their names and cities directly into an Excel sheet.